visgl/luma.gl/docs/o3d.md

 Create a white IcoSphere of radius 1.

 {% highlight js %}
-var whiteSphere = new LumaGL.O3D.IcoSphere({
+var whiteSphere = new IcoSphere({
   iterations: 1,
   colors: [1, 1, 1, 1]
 });
 {% endhighlight %}

-O3D Class: O3D.Plane {#O3D:Plane}
+Class: Plane {Plane}
 ----------------------------------

 Creates a plane.
-Inherits methods from [O3D.Model](#O3D:Model).
+Inherits methods from [Model](Model).

 ### Extends

-O3D.Model
+Model

-O3D.Plane Method: constructor {#O3D:Plane:constructor}
+Plane Method: constructor {Plane:constructor}
 ---------------------------------------------------------

 The main constructor function for the Plane class.
 Use this to create a new Plane.

 ### Syntax:

-	var model = new LumaGL.O3D.Plane(options);
+	var model = new Plane(options);

 ### Arguments:

-1. options - (*object*) An object containing as poperties:
+1. options - (*object*) An object containing as properties:

 ### Options: